 Predictors for 2020

-- Gracenote Sports (previously Infostrada Sports) Olympic Medal Tracker — This popular medal table prediction can be seen in many media outlets, as a partnership with Infostrada Sports.
-This predictor uses an algorithm to rank athletes and teams in each Olympic event based on recent competition results, and is regularly updated leading up to the Games.
-These predictions have been compared for 2012 and 2016.
-See also changes over time of the Gracenote medal predictions
+- Gracenote Sports (previously Infostrada Sports) Virtual Medal Table — This popular Olympic Games medal table prediction can be seen in many media outlets around the world.
+This predictor uses an algorithm to rank athletes and teams in each Olympic event based on recent competition results (taking into account the result, how recent it is and the level of competition), and is regularly updated leading up to the Games.
+These predictions have been compared for 2012, 2016 and 2021.
+See also changes over time of the Gracenote medal predictions for 2016 and 2021.